-Policies and systems Climate change, energy management and carbon emissions Biodiversity and ecosystem services
+Policies and systems Climate change, energy management and carbon emissions

 Calculating our GHG emissions

 We use WEX fuel control reports that convert gallons of gas or diesel consumed to GHG emissions.
 Through our reporting, we monitor overall fuel consumption, seeking to improve efficiencies, equipment cost per hour and equipment utilisation.
 Through GPS Telematics, we are measuring and reducing our engine idling.
 These metrics give us insight into how to improve our GHG performance.